cornerman/colibri/README.md

 val myEffect: IO[Unit] = subject.onNextF[IO](2)
 ```

+### Memory management

+Every subscription that is created inside of colibri methods is returned to the user.
+For example `unsafeSubscribe` or `subscribeF` returns a `Cancelable`.
+That means, the caller is responsible to cleanup the subscription by calling `Cancelable#unsafeCancel()` or `Cancelable#cancelF`.

+If you are working with `Outwatch`, you can just use `Observable` without ever subscribing yourself.
+Then all memory management is handled for you automatically.
+No memory leaks.

 ## Typeclasses

 We have prepared typeclasses for integrating with other streaming libaries.
 The most important ones are `Sink` and `Source`. `Source` is a typeclass for Observables, `Sink` is a typeclass for Observers: